dotnet/arcade/Documentation/VSTS/VSTSGuidance.md

 For repos in VSTS, the build defs should live:

 - lower-case, no spaces, use dashes
-- Put it where it makes sense (closest github org), just not top-level
+- Put it where it makes sense (closest GitHub org), just not top-level
-- Use the closest github org
+- Use the closest GitHub org
-- Use the closet github repo name/vsts repo name without the prefix
+- Use the closet GitHub repo name/vsts repo name without the prefix
 - *.def

 ### Build definition file name convention